seekinfox/javaScript-projects-/README.md

 # javaScript-projects

-Mini JavaScript projects for beginners
+Mini JavaScript projects for beginners-
+-- Each project will be available in a separate repository  **pending!**

 ### Navigate